jusjusjus/edfjs/README.md

 [This](https://github.com/jusjusjus/edfjs/blob/master/index.html) gives an example of how to use the library.

-See [this webpage](https://jusjusjus.github.io/html/edfdataviewer.html) for a client-side deployment.
+See [this webpage](https://jusjusjus.github.io/html/edfdataviewer.html) html snippet for a client-side deployment.

 ## Tests